cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   // only unordered channels allowed abortTransactionUnless(order === UNORDERED)
   // assert that version is "ics20-1"
-  abortTransactionUnless(counterpartyVersion === "ics20-1")
+  abortTransactionUnless(counterpartyVersion === "ics20-1" || counterpartyVersion === "ics20-2")
   // allocate an escrow address
   channelEscrowAddresses[channelIdentifier] = newAddress()
-  // return version that this chain will use given the
-  // counterparty version
+  // return the same version as counterparty version so long as we support it return "ics20-2", nil
-  return "ics20-1", nil
 }
 ```